ClaudioFloreani/mgpf.it/_posts/2005-06-25-cheating-google.markdown

 	</head>
 	<body>
   	< %=spiderContent()%>
 		Welcome to my page.
-This is my little page.<br />
+This is my little page.

-		A lot of stuff<br />
+		A lot of stuff

 		<img src="abeautifulimage.gif"/>
   	< %=spiderContent()%>
 	</body>